A proposal is a written offer to solve a technical problem

 Another problem in either single- or multiple-line charts

-be drawn straight from point to point or smoothed out
+drawn straight from point to point or smoothed out (faired).

-(faired).
-If you are showing the trend of a continuous
+If you are showing the trend of a continuous process,

-process, like the temperature rise of a motor, it is
+like the temperature rise of a motor, it is usually desirable

 Successive years, and your data showed enrollments of

-curve would obscure a significant fact; the sharp was
+would obscure a significant fact; the sharp was rising

-where precision is necessary, making a very small dot
+is necessary, making a very small dot and then circling

 The foregoing discussion has been concerned only with